 6. Granola Bars

 While being marketed as healthy and nutrient-rich, granola bars are often full of sugar and hydrogenated oils.
+They are one of the most unhealthy foods out there.
 If you need a quick snack, try eating a piece of fruit with some nuts.
 It’s much healthier and it will keep you feeling full longer.

 Did you know that one of the main ingredients in ketchup is corn syrup?
 And corn syrup is high on fructose, of course.
 Therefore, 1 tablespoon contains around 4 grams of sugar, and you know you’ll eat a lot more.
 You could try to completely avoid ketchup – it might take some time to get used to the ketchup-less taste of your favorite food, but be sure that your effort will pay off in the long run!

-Unfortunately, numerous studies have shown that margarine contains trans fats which increase the levels of cholesterol, affecting your heart health negatively.
+Unfortunately, numerous studies have shown that margarine is actually one of the most unhealthy foods on the market.
+It contains trans fats which increase the levels of cholesterol, affecting your heart health negatively.
 If you cannot eliminate it completely from your diet, at least try to consume it less.
 You saw this coming a long time ago, didn’t you?

 9. Pancake mix